gupta-himanshu/javascript-for-beginners/Basics.md

 27. The variable contains a reference to the new object.
 The properties assigned to the object are not variables and are not defined with the **var** keyword.
 28. We should use the isNaN() global function to see if a value is an NaN value.
-29. Because NEGATIVE_INFINITY is a constant, it is a read-only property of Number.
+29. Because NEGATIVE_INFINITY and POSITIVE_INFINITY are constants, they are read-only properties of Number.